The Family That Preys

 The Family That Preys is a 2008 American comedy drama film written, co-produced and directed by Tyler Perry.
 The screenplay focuses on two families, one wealthy and the other working class, whose lives are intertwined in both love and business.
+The film stars Alfre Woodard, Sanaa Lathan, Rockmond Dunbar, KaDee Strickland, Cole Hauser, Taraji P. Henson, Robin Givens, Perry himself in a role and Kathy Bates.

 Plot

-Socialite Charlotte Cartwright hosts the wedding of Andrea—the daughter of Charlotte's best friend, Alice Evans—and construction worker Chris Bennett.
-Meanwhile, Charlotte's son, William, and his wife, Jillian, have eloped instead of letting Charlotte plan an elaborate reception for them.
+Socialite Charlotte Cartwright hosts the wedding of Andrea—the daughter of her best friend, Alice Evans—and construction worker Chris Bennett.
+Charlotte's son, William, and his wife, Jillian, have eloped rather than let Charlotte plan an elaborate reception.

 Four years later, Andrea's sister, Pam, is married to Ben and looks after Andrea's three-year-old son for extra income while working at Alice's diner.
 Andrea does not help their mother financially, but has designer clothes and a new Mercedes.
 She is in an extramarital affair with William.

-Chris dreams of opening a construction firm with Ben, but Andrea ridicules those aspirations.
-At the bank, Chris is rejected for a loan application, but discovers that Andrea deposited nearly $300,000 in a secret account.
-Andrea eventually catches Chris going through her hidden financial records.
-She says that the money is bonuses she received from William and refuses to finance his business.
+Andrea ridicules Chris's dream of opening a construction firm with Ben.
+Chris is rejected for a bank loan, but discovers Andrea deposited $300,000 in a secret account.
+She tells Chris the money is bonuses she gets from William, and refuses to finance his business.

-William is determined to take the family business from Charlotte, believing that the $500-million deal he recently closed will prove his capabilities.
-Charlotte hires Abigail "Abby" Dexter as COO and determines that the company will have to front $25 million to make William's deal viable.
-The only way to raise the money is for Charlotte to sell 10% of her shares, leaving her with a minority vote.
-William tells Abby that Charlotte's vote and his vote combined will give the Cartwrights continued control; Abby advises Charlotte to sell her shares.
+William believes his recently-closed $500-million deal will allow him to wrest the family business from Charlotte.
+Charlotte hires Abby Dexter as COO, and determines the company must front $25 million to make William's deal viable.
+Charlotte faces selling 10% of her shares to raise the money, leaving her with a minority vote.
+William tells Abby that his and Charlotte's vote combined will retain Cartwright control; Abby advises Charlotte to sell.

-Charlotte asks Alice to go on a road trip in the vintage convertible Charlotte bought.
-Alice agrees, and they head west without a set route or schedule.
+Charlotte takes Alice on a road trip in her vintage convertible, without a set route or schedule.
 Charlotte introduces Alice to honky-tonks and male strip clubs.
-Alice reciprocates by taking Charlotte to a communal baptism.
-Charlotte eventually becomes stressed out and reveals that she has early-onset Alzheimer's disease.
-Apparently, nothing can slow her mental decline.
+Alice takes Charlotte to a communal baptism.
+Charlotte reveals she has early-onset Alzheimer's disease.

-At the company gala, both Jillian and Abby discover Andrea and William's affair.
-William fires Chris and Ben after Chris asks for money to start a construction business of their own.
-Abby warns Andrea of the repercussions of the affair that will likely result in her termination from the company.
-Andrea disagrees, believing that William will protect her.
-Convinced that they were marital assets, Chris takes the money from the hidden account and pays deposits to start a construction firm with Ben.
+At the company gala, Jillian and Abby discover Andrea and William's affair.
+William fires Chris and Ben after Chris asks for money to start a new construction business.
+Abby warns Andrea the affair will likely result in her dismissal; Andrea believes William will protect her.
+Chris takes the money from the hidden account as marital assets, and pays deposits for a construction firm with Ben.